-However, we find that the predicted K-band and midinfrared $(5.8\mu m)$ flux densities of the model SMGs are up to a factor $10 \times$ fainter than observed.
+However, we find that the predicted K-band and mid-infrared (5.8 μ m) flux densities of the model SMGs are up to a factor of 10× fainter than observed.
 We discuss the possible reasons for this.
-The stellar masses of the model SMGs, $M{\star} \sim 10^{10} M{\odot}$ , are a factor $10 \times$ smaller compared to observational estimates based on the same mid-infrared data $(M{\star} \gtrsim 10^{11} M{\odot})$ , but the observational estimates are very sensitive to the assumed IMF, burst age and dust extinction.
-The simplest explanation for this discrepancy in the near- and mid-infrared fluxes is that it is due to the stellar masses being too low in the model.
-However, other factors may be contributing, for example in the model SMGs, the dust extinction is quite large even at $5.8\mu m$ , resulting in a $4 \times$ reduction in the observed flux.
-If the rest-frame visible and near-infrared dust extinctions in the model SMGs were removed, this would improve (but not eliminate) this discrepancy (an offset of a factor $2 \times$ would remain).
-However, we note that there is support for these high extinctions in the K-band, at least for the emission-line gas.
-We also discuss possible routes for increasing the near-infrared luminosities and stellar masses, both within the context of the current (Baugh et al. 2005) model, which assumes a topheavy IMF in bursts, and using the prescriptions described in Bower et al. (2006), which uses AGN feedback to prevent too many baryons cooling in massive halos but assumes a normal IMF throughout.
-The Bower et al. (2006) model predicts more high-mass galaxies at high redshift, and a K-band luminosity function in better agreement with observations at high redshift, but under-predicts the sub-mm counts by a factor 20.
-We will discuss the properties of sub-mm galaxies in models which combine features from the Baugh et al. (2005) and Bower et al. (2006) models in a future paper.
+The stellar masses of the model SMGs, $M{\star} \sim 10^{10} \,\mathrm{M{\odot}}$, are a factor of 10× smaller compared to observational estimates based on the same mid-infrared data ($M{\star} \gtrsim 10^{11} \,\mathrm{M{\odot}}$), but the observational estimates are very sensitive to the assumed IMF, burst age and dust extinction.
+The simplest explanation for this discrepancy in the near- and midinfrared fluxes is that it is due to the stellar masses being too low in the model.
+However, other factors may be contributing, for example in the model SMGs, the dust extinction is quite large even at 5.8 μm, resulting in a $4 \times$ reduction in the observed flux.
+If the rest-frame visible and near-infrared dust extinctions in the model SMGs were removed, this would improve (but not eliminate) this discrepancy (an offset of a factor of $2 \times$ would remain).
+However, we note that there is support for these high extinctions in the K band, at least for the emission-line gas.
+We also discuss possible routes for increasing the near-infrared luminosities and stellar masses, both within the context of the current (B05) model, which assumes a top-heavy IMF in bursts, and using the prescriptions described in Bower et al. (2006), which uses AGN feedback to prevent too many baryons cooling in massive haloes but assumes a normal IMF throughout.
+The Bower et al. (2006) model predicts more high-mass galaxies at high redshift, and a K-band luminosity function in better agreement with observations at high redshift, but underpredicts the submm counts by a factor of 20.
+We will discuss the properties of submm galaxies in models which combine features from the B05 and Bower et al. (2006) models in a future paper.

-We also investigate the evolution of the sub-mm galaxy population in the Baugh et al. (2005) model by comparing the halo and stellar masses for model SMGs at z = 1-3 to those at z > 3.5.
-The z > 3.5 SMG population are predicted to make up approximately 2% of the total SMG population (with the z > 4 rSMGs contributing approximately 0.5% of the total population).
-Nevertheless, we find only a mild increase in the halo and stellar masses between $z \sim 4$ and $z \sim 2$ , and therefore attribute the strong evolution seen in the redshift distribution primarily to the evolution in the space density of massive halos hosting SMGs.
+We also investigate the evolution of the submm galaxy population in the B05 model by comparing the halo and stellar masses for model SMGs at z = 1-3 to those at z > 3.5.
+The z > 3.5 SMG population are predicted to make up approximately 2 per cent of the total SMG population (with the z > 4 rSMGs contributing approximately 0.5 per cent of the total population).
+Nevertheless, we find only a mild increase in the halo and stellar masses between $z \sim 4$ and 2, and therefore attribute the strong evolution seen in the redshift distribution primarily to the evolution in the space density of massive haloes hosting SMGs.